 One problem that had plagued The EPIC Storm from the beginning was inconsistent draws.
-I looked over a variety of different options before I settled on Brainstorm, which in today’s age appears to be a no-brainer - but at the time there were very few shuffle effects in the deck.
-Around the same time it became apparent that the protection suite of Xantid Swarm and Defense Grid were no longer getting the job done.
+I looked over a variety of different options before I settled on Brainstorm, which in today’s age appears to be a no-brainer.
+At the time, however, there were very few shuffle effects in the deck.
+It became apparent that the protection suite of Xantid Swarm and Defense Grid were no longer getting the job done.
 The deck moved from permanent based protection to a pair of one casting cost spells in Duress or Thoughtseize and Orim’s Chant.

-Around the same time a new mana base was experimented with, consisting of dual lands (Underground Sea and Volcanic Island), "fetch lands" (Polluted Delta and Bloodstained Mire) and five-color lands (Gemstone Mine and City of Brass).
-This mana base gave The EPIC Storm shuffle effects along with some additional consistency.
-Even more consistency was added later with Gitaxian Probe, which also took away the “scare game” as I call it from Island based decks.
-Allowing the storm pilot to know most of the opponents’ hand at all times.
+Around the same time, a new mana base was in the works.
+It consisted of dual lands (Underground Sea and Volcanic Island), "fetch lands" (Polluted Delta and Bloodstained Mire) and five-color lands (Gemstone Mine and City of Brass).
+This mana base gave The EPIC Storm shuffle effects along with some additional consistency, which improved every more later when Gitaxian Probe was printed.
+The Phyrexian one-mana sorcery took away the “scare game” as I call it from Island based decks allowing the storm pilot to know most of the opponent's hand at all times.
 When Gitaxian Probe was added, a change was made that is currently exclusive to The EPIC Storm because of Burning Wish – Tendrils of Agony was moved to the sideboard!
-This made Empty the Warrens the primary win condition.
+This made Empty the Warrens the primary win condition in the main deck.